jeremybytes/async-workshop-nov2020/Labs/Lab02/Lab02-Instructions.md

 Creating a Fake Object with Asynchronous Methods: Step-By-Step
 -------------
 For the other unit tests, we will use a fake object (rather than a mock).
-Depending in our scenario, sometimes mocks work well, and sometimes fake objects are preferred.
+Depending in the scenario, sometimes mocks work well, and sometimes fake objects are preferred.
+So we will look at fakes here.

 1. Review the FakeLogger class.